brian3t/funado/README.md

-# Wager NFL Adonis fullstack application
+# Fundyay Adonis fullstack application

-This is the fullstack app for AdonisJs LiveNOut, it comes pre-configured with.
+This is the fullstack app for AdonisJs Fundyay, it comes pre-configured with:

 1. Bodyparser
 2. Session